gogleva/SecretSanta/README.md

 library("SecretSanta")
 ```

-Use cases are documented in the [vignette].
+Use cases are documented in the [vignette](https://gogleva.github.io/SecretSanta/vignettes/SecretSanta-vignette.html).

 ### Reporting bugs